techie-girly/digital-banking-funnel-analysis/README.md

 ## 🧭 Executive Summary

-A regional financial institution was operating without visibility into its digital performance unable to measure channel ROI, understand customer behavior, or identify why online product inquiries were not converting.
+A banking financial institution was operating without visibility into its digital performance unable to measure channel ROI, understand customer behavior, or identify why online product inquiries were not converting.
 With over 970,000 annual website sessions and no structured reporting in place, significant revenue opportunity was being left on the table.

 This engagement delivered a complete digital analytics solution, a multi-page Looker Studio dashboard and a data-backed 2026 strategy roadmap giving leadership the clarity needed to make informed marketing and UX investment decisions.
 Key findings included a critical GA4 tracking misconfiguration impacting paid media ROI visibility and a measurable form abandonment gap across 3 core product lines, both previously unknown to the business.